-- 70. The electoral system shall comply with the following principles- - (a) freedom of citizens to exercise their political rights under Article 36; - (b) not more than two-thirds of members of elective bodies shall be of one gender; - (c) representation of persons with disabilities; - (d) free and fair elections, which are- - (i) by secret ballot; - (ii) free from violence, intimidation, improper influence or corruption; - (iii) conducted by an independent body; - (iv) transparent; and - (v) administered in an impartial, neutral, efficient, accurate and accountable manner; - (e) universal suffrage based on the aspiration for fair representation and equality of the vote.
+- 9770.
+The electoral system shall comply with the following principles- - (a) freedom of citizens to exercise their political rights under Article 4336; - (b) gender equity in elected bodies as provided for in Article 13(2)(j); - (b) not more than two-thirds of members of elective bodies shall be of one gender; - (c) representation of persons with disabilities-as provided for in Article 13(2)(k); - (d) representation of the people, including workers, marginalized communities free and the youth; - (e)(d) fair elections, which are- - (i) by secret ballot; - (ii) free from violence, intimidation, improper influence or corruption; - (iii) conducted by an independent body; - (iv) transparent; and - (v) administered in an impartial, neutral, efficient, accurate and accountable manner-; - (e) universal suffrage based on the aspiration for fair representation and equality of the vote.